zostay/ghost/README.md

 Then, enter your master password.

 If you do not trust the system keyring, another option is to configure a password service to run to securely cache the master password in memory.
+(By the way, I make no claim that this service is more or less secure than the system keyring.
+I am merely stating that this is another potential option for storing a master password.
+I use this option not because I distrust the system keyring, but because this option is more convenient to me personally.)
 Here's an example configuration that does that:

 ```yaml
 master: myPasswords